spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/03-blog/01-comment-blog.md

 Try it out!

-If the chain is yet not started, run `ignite chain serve -r`.
+If the chain is yet not started, run `spellshape chain serve -r`.

 Create a post: